Dinner party-worthy and super flavorful, this Chicken Andouille Gumbo can be made ahead for easy, relaxed (and delicious) entertaining!

 - ½ teaspoon finely ground black pepper

-- Add the bell pepper, onion, and celery and cook 2-3 minutes, stirring frequently.
+Add the bell pepper, onion, celery and carrots and cook 2-3 minutes, stirring frequently.
 Add the garlic, cook and stir for another 30 seconds.

-- Slowly add the chicken broth while stirring.
-Add the reserved chicken, sausage, bay leaves, paprika, oregano, onion powder, garlic powder, cayenne and pepper.
+Slowly add the chicken broth while stirring.
+Add the reserved chicken, sausage, bay leaves, thyme sprigs, paprika, oregano, onion powder, garlic powder, cayenne and pepper.

 Simmer for 45 minutes, stirring occasionally.
+Pull out the thyme stems and discard (most of the leaves will have fallen off).
 Remove the chicken with a slotted spoon to a plate and allow to cool.
 When cool, pull the chicken apart into bite-size pieces and return to the pot.
 Serve warm on its own or with jasmine or basmati rice.

 See Café Tips above in post for more detailed instructions and tips.